ShaneD20/Mu-Lang-Compiler/README.md

 1 !~ 2;    // not equal

+!(3 > 2)   // not (3 is greater than 2)

 5 <= 9; 		 // less than or equal to
 -7 >= 2; 		// greater than or equal to

 ```
 ## Logical Control Flow
 Mu has ternary statements “if-else”, “unless-else”.
 As a design choice else-if is not supported.
-If a context is needed where one of several is true, Mu has a “when” statement.
+If a context is needed where one of several statements is true, Mu has a “when” statement.
+The "when" statement is similar to switch in C-like languages: it allows for multiple branching outcomes.
+A key difference is that the when statement can check for any conditional operator (= > < !~) etc.

-*note: when statements currently have fallthrough (“it’s greater than or equal to one” current prints as well), in the specification each ‘is’ clause will break by default.

 ```
 if 0 > 10 ?